 - Allow water to drain by tipping your head.

 It might be necessary to do this several times.
 If you often deal with wax buildup, routine ear irrigations may help prevent the condition.

-If you are unable to clear the wax or if your ear becomes more irritated, you should seek medical treatment.
-The symptoms of earwax buildup can be caused by other conditions.
-It’s important that your doctor is able to rule those out.
+If you’re unable to clear the wax or if your ear becomes more irritated, you should seek medical treatment.
+Other conditions may cause symptoms of earwax buildup.
+It’s important that your doctor can rule those out.
 An otoscope (a lighted instrument with a magnifier) helps healthcare professionals to see clearly into your inner ear.

 Your doctor may use irrigation, suction, or a curette (a small, curved instrument) to remove the wax buildup.